 Has it been a while since you replaced your pillow or mattress?
 We don’t mean to alarm you, but the dust mite colony that’s shacked up in your bed sure isn’t helping your allergies.
 Picture this: it’s estimated than 10% of the weight of a two-year old pillow is allergenic mite waste. #sorrynotsorry

 Replace your plagued pillow and protector with a low-allergy option..
 For a more radical approach, have a look at the Sleepmaker Physio mattress range featuring the Ultra Fresh technology.

 After a busy day out and about, your hair and skin are loaded with nature’s evil spores.
 As soon as you get home, throw your clothes in the washing basket and get in the shower to rinse off all of that clingy pollen.
 Bonus benefit: showering in the evening can help you unwind and get a better night’s sleep.

 Keep pets out of the bedroom

-Yes, we know, your dog has its own Instagram account and is basically the best person in your life.
+Yes, we know, your dog has its own Instagram account and is everything that is good about the world.
 But if you’re losing sleep over allergies, your furry friend probably shouldn’t be sharing a bed with you.
 Pollen easily sticks to fur, so snuggling up for the night next to your pet is like sleeping in a bed of grass clippings.
-If you really can’t say no to your pooch (or puss), give it a good wash or brush to rid its hair of the allergens.
+If you really can’t say no to your pooch (or kitty), give it a good wash or brush to rid its hair of the allergens.